ukhsa-collaboration/covid19-app-system-public/README.md

 # NHS COVID-19 App System

-This is the system repository for the NHS COVID-19 App System that uses the Google/Apple exposure notification API.
+This is the repository for the NHS COVID-19 App System, a contact tracing solution that leverages the [Google/Apple Exposure Notification (GAEN)](doc/architecture/gaen.md) API.

-It includes:
+This repository includes:

-* The [architecture guidebook](doc/architecture/guidebook.md) for the complete CV-19 App System
+* The [architecture guide](doc/architecture/guidebook.md) for the complete COVID-19 App System
-* The [API contracts](doc/architecture/api-contracts) for all exposed endpoints based on a [small number of patterns](doc/architecture/guidebook.md#System-APIs-and-Interfaces).
+* The [API contracts](doc/architecture/api-contracts/README.md) for all exposed service endpoints, based on a [small number of patterns](doc/architecture/api-patterns.md)
-* The [provisioning scripts](tools/provisioning/dev) for the development environment
+* The [development environment scripts](tools/provisioning/dev/#readme) that set up the development environment which is used to perform all automated tasks, including deployment of target environments
-* The scripts that setup the target environment and deploy the application code
+* The [target environment scripts](src/aws/#readme) that set up the target environments and deploy the application code
-* The implementation of all services required to collect data and interact with the mobile devices and external systems
+* The code to automate the building, deploying and testing of the services
-* The code to automate build, deployment and test of the services
+* The implementation of the services

-## Environment provisioning

-### Infrastructure

-The code to target environment provisioning is put under the [src/aws](src/aws) directory.

-### Development

-The development environment is available as a docker container image.
-This should be used to perform all automated tasks, including deployment of target environments.
-[Instructions on usage](tools/provisioning/dev/README.md)